Keyfactor/ejbca-tools/scripts/healthcheck_cmpv2/README.md

 Nagios check to monitor CMPv2 (HTTP) interface, written in Python.

 A CMP certConf request is sent and the pkiConf response is parsed.
-See https://jira.primekey.se/browse/ECA-6871
+This does not perform any actual operation on the server See https://jira.primekey.se/browse/ECA-6871

 No good lightweight CMP library was found.
 So I decided to build the (ASN.1